DNA – Who or What Is in Your Unique Genes?

 Paternity Tests

-There can be no doubt about the identity of a child’s biological mother as the child comes directly out of the woman’s body.
+There can be no doubt about the identity of a child’s biological mother, as the child comes directly out of the woman’s body.
 However, it is not as easy to know the birth father’s identity.
 Paternity tests are the only way to determine, without a doubt, the biological father of a child.

 The Maury show exploited the intense emotions of these three individuals for TV ratings.
 The typical scenario was that the female partner accused the man of having a relationship with the other woman that resulted in a child.
 He would respond that he didn’t have such a relationship, or if he did, the child wasn’t his.

-Maury would determine the truth of the situation through a lie detector or DNA test.
+Maury would determine the truth of the situation through a lie detector or a DNA test.
 He would announce the results about three-quarters of the way through the show.
 Most of the time, the results were positive.
 The man was the biological father of the other woman’s child.
 Then, all hell would break out with foul language bleeped out.
 Often, the situation would descend into physical violence.
 It was American television at its finest.
 (In case you missed it, that last sentence was sarcasm.)

 DNA Profiling to Solve Crimes